DKL59/DKL59/README.md

 **Result**: Students offered a scholarship enrolled at 70.5% versus 6.2% without one — an 11× difference against a 9.99% baseline.
 But the same testing found no statistically significant effect on academic progression: scholarship money buys enrolment, not student success.
 Effectiveness also varied sharply by market — China converted strongly on low discounts, while South Asia and UK & Americas underperformed relative to spend.

-**Recommendation**: Allocate scholarships by historical conversion rate per region rather than a uniform global model, and stop treating progression as a justification for scholarship spend.
+**Recommendation**: Allocate scholarships by historical conversion rate per region rather than a uniform global model.

 **Tools**: Python · Pandas · NumPy · SciPy · Statsmodels · Matplotlib · Seaborn · Excel